Stocks Climb on Trump's Plan to Meet With China Trade Negotiator

 U.S. stocks rallied Thursday after President Trump said he would meet with a key Chinese official for talks Friday, the latest example of trade hopes boosting global markets.

-The Dow Jones Industrial Average rose 248 points, or 0.9%, to 26594, while the S&P 500 added 1%.
-The S&P entered the session down nearly 2% so far in October and roughly 3.5% below July's record, though it was still up 16% for the year.
-The tech-laden Nasdaq Composite advanced 1%.
+The Dow Jones Industrial Average rose 134 points, or 0.5%, to 26480, after earlier climbing more than 250 points.
+The S&P 500 added 0.6%.
+The broad equity gauge entered the session down nearly 2% so far in October and roughly 3.5% below July's record, though it was still up 16% for the year.
+The tech-laden Nasdaq Composite advanced 0.5%.

 The gains came after Mr. Trump said on Twitter he would meet with Chinese Vice Premier Liu He, the head of the Chinese negotiating team, at the White House Friday, contradicting earlier media reports that Chinese leaders would be leaving Washington Thursday, a day earlier than expected.